 Are you ready to move into your first apartment?
-Unfortunately, living in a new pad isn’t as easy as forking over your first and last month’s rent, loading up a moving van and hauling all your possessions up the stairs.
+Unfortunately moving into a new pad isn’t as easy as loading up a moving van and hauling all your possessions up the stairs.
 It’s important to know what your potential landlord will be looking at before they approve you.
 So, before you start packing up all your stuff into boxes, take a look at this article and find out the things you’ll need to take into consideration before renting an apartment.

-They’ll also request your credit score, the three-digit number that creditors and lenders will use to determine your stability when it comes to paying and dealing with credit.
-If you have a low score, of course, your landlord could come to the conclusion that you’ll have problems paying your rent.
+Landlords will use your credit scores to determine your likelihood to pay rent.
+If you have a low credit score, your landlord could come to the conclusion that you’ll have problems paying your rent.
 So, it’s important to get information on your credit history and score before you start looking at apartments.

 The Tenant Screening Process

 When it comes to landlords, their apartment properties are their business.
-Therefore, like any business, they’re taking a lot of financial risks when bringing in new tenants who are essentially becoming their clients.
+Therefore, like any business, they take on a significant amount of financial risk when bringing in new tenants who are essentially becoming their clients.
 Every time someone they’ve approved fails to make their rent payments or needs to be evicted, it’s going to cause problems for the landlord’s income.
 Because of this risk, they’ll want to determine not only if you have good credit, but good financial standing in general, as well as whether you’re prone to causing other problems, of the illegal nature or otherwise.

 Either way, poor credit doesn’t have to mean staying in your parent’s basement for the rest of your life.
 However, taking the proper steps to build up your finances and keep your credit score at a reasonable level will definitely help you out in the eyes of your future landlord.